23 Sep 2021 • BLOG - News

 Create Halloween emails that build up the suspense

-A mystery deal can be a great way to keep your subscriber hooked and get them to visit your website.
-EmailMonks’ ‘Face Your Fears’ Halloween email campaign invites customers to face their fears and step into a haunted house.
+A mystery Halloween sale can be a great way to keep your subscribers hooked and get them to visit your website.
+EmailMonks’ (now Uplers) ‘Face Your Fears’ Halloween email campaign invites customers to face their fears and step into a haunted house.

 Spicing up your emails with a sense of mystery will help your click-through rate, as your contacts are likely to be tempted to try their luck, which will translate into visits to your website.

 Customize your Halloween email marketing campaigns

-Subscribers are mostly engaged by helpful, relevant email.
-This can be anything from including on-trend topics, customizing email to their preferences, or catering for their Halloween needs.
+Engage subscribers with helpful, relevant email.
+This includes anything from on-trend topics, customizing email to their preferences, or catering for their Halloween needs.

 This Crate & Barrel campaign includes useful content for the time-strapped shopper, with links to everything one might need to transform your home into a haunted house for the perfect Halloween party.

 Let the reader know that you have a cure for all their pain points, that you have what they are looking for, and that they won’t need to look anywhere else.
 They won’t need to do any tiring Halloween decoration shopping after work or trying to craft their own.
-Their Halloween party can be sorted in just a few magical clicks!
+No more hollowing out pumpkins or applying fake blood… sort their Halloween party in just a few magical clicks!

 Free all kinds of creative monsters in your Halloween emails

 Make your Halloween email stand out by being bold and using fresh, innovative content.
-Lands End does this cleverly, by bringing its products to life with the use of an animation, an element that will most definitely attract the reader’s attention.
-They also give their email a different twist, opting for ‘Black Magic’ as their title, rather than the usual ‘Trick or Treat’ They even top it off with a short Halloween themed poem.
+Lands’ End does this cleverly – by bringing its products to life with animation, an element that will most definitely attract the reader’s attention.
+They also give their email a different twist, opting for ‘Black Magic’ as their title, rather than the usual ‘Trick or Treat.’
+They even top it off with a short Halloween-themed poem.
+Talk about spellbinding!

 Be creative, innovative, and original and you’ll see how your effort pays off.